Photonsters/anycubic-photon-docs/FAQ.md

 ![texture](https://github.com/Photonsters/anycubic-photon-docs/blob/master/temp/rsz_plate_texture.png)

+### But I've been told sanding to make the build plate surface rougher solves adhesion problems?
+That's not true at all.
+Once again, it is not about the texture (there's already plenty on the stock blue build plate), it's about build plate flatness.
+If your build plate is leveled correctly and its surface is flat, you will have good print adhesion.
+Resin will adhere even to glass as you can see in [this video](https://youtu.be/vRxkcX8kPAc) by Photocentric.

 ### I'm sure my build plate is level but I still can't get a print!
 If you're positively sure you've got your build plate leveled perfectly, and it's not defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps again very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#whats-this-leveling-that-i-keep-hearing-about)